UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-Temporal subjects without the displayLabel attribute will be directly mapped as strings to schema:temporalCoverage.
-This property was chosen because it allows a wider range of values than other potential solutions (such as dcterms:temporalCoverage which requires that the value is part of the class PeriodOfTime).
+:code:`temporal` :code:`subject`\ s without the :code:`displayLabel` attribute will be directly mapped as strings to `schema:temporalCoverage`.
+This property was chosen because it allows a wider range of values than other potential solutions (such as `dcterms:temporalCoverage` which requires that the value is part of the class PeriodOfTime).

 `Example of temporal subject - arrow:268 <https://digital.lib.utk.edu/collections/islandora/object/arrow%3A268>`_.